-You can use the Flexvolume plug-in provided by Alibaba Cloud to use Apsara File Storage NAS in Container Service for Kubernetes (ACK).
+You can use the FlexVolume plug-in provided by Alibaba Cloud to use Apsara File Storage NAS in Container Service for Kubernetes (ACK).
 This topic describes how to use a statically provisioned NAS volume.

-- vers: The version of the NFS protocol.
-Version 3 and 4.0 are supported.
-Default is version 3, which is also the recommended version.
-NAS Extreme file systems support NFS v3 only.
+- vers: the version of the NFS protocol.
+Versions 3 and 4.0 are supported.
+By default, version 3 is used.
+We recommend that you use version 3.
+NAS Extreme file systems support only NFS version 3.

-- mode: The access permissions on the mounted directory.
+- mode: the access permissions on the mounted directory.
 If the root directory of the NAS file system is specified as the mounted directory, you cannot modify the access permissions.
-If you set the mode parameter for a directory that stores a large amount of data, the process of mounting the directory to a cluster may take an excessive amount of time or even fail.
+If you set the mode parameter for a directory that stores a large amount of data, the process of mounting the directory to a cluster may require an excessive amount of time or even fail.

-- options: The mount parameter.
-If not specified, the default values are
+- options: the mount parameter.
+If you do not set this parameter, the default values

 nolock,tcp,noresvportin version 3 and

 noresvportin version 4.0.